Simple-Web-Project/SimplyTranslate-Web/README.md

 uvicorn main:app --port 5000
 ```

+### Configuration
+You can configurate SimplyTranslate by editing these files:
+Shared Between all supported SimplyTranslate Frontends (like simplytranslate_gemini): `/etc/simplytranslate/shared.conf`
+Configuration file specifically for this frontend: `/etc/simplytranslate/web.conf`
+Or if you want to specify your own config file path you can just pass the argument `-c` or `--config`

 ## How to contribute
 1. Setup git-email: https://git-send-email.io
 2. Clone the repo you want: `git clone https://git.sr.ht/~metalune/simplytranslate_web`